tomsherborne/learn-python/README.md

 1. Getting setup, variables, loops and logic
 2. Objects and functions, using libraries
 3. Strings, indexing, iterating, reading files, comprehensions
-4. Context managers, tuples and dicts, advanced comprehensions
+4. Useful Data structures (tuples, dicts and sets), More advanced comprehensions
-5. Classes and inheritance, OOP structure in Python, magic methods
+5. Creating classes of objects.
+Magic methods.
+OOP Structure in Python.
 6. Data manipulation with Numpy and Pandas
 7. Data visualisation with Matplotlib
-8. Python Project class
+8. Wrapup class, request a topic you want to learn about!

 ### Setup Instructions (Mac)
 #### Installing